noisebridge/PythonClass/course/flask-project/readme.md

 CRUD

-Create:
+Create: enter data into the database, through user entry or otherwise
-Read
+Read: query the database and display in html templates
-Update     apply only to comments section
+Update: query, modify, then save data back to the database     for this project: applies mostly to comments section
-Delete    is there delete?
+Delete: delete records if necessary   for this project: is there delete?